fuyao5411/fuyao5411.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Yao, I am a sea-going physical oceanographer and research scientist at School of Earth and Atmospheric Sciences, <span style="font-weight:bold">Georgia Institute of Technology</span> (<a href="https://eas.gatech.edu//">Geogia Tech</a>).
+<span style="font-size:16px; text-align: justify;">Hi, this is Yao, I am a sea-going physical oceanographer and research scientist at School of Earth and Atmospheric Sciences, <span style="font-weight:bold">Georgia Institute of Technology</span> (<a href="https://eas.gatech.edu//">Geogia Tech</a>).
 I am also on the way becoming a photographer.
-On this website, you will find my most recent research and photos I recently shot during weekend trips.
+On this website, you will find my most recent research and photos I recently shot during weekend trips.</span>

 My research
 ======
-Climate change has become a trending topic and yet the ocean's role in the climate is far from being understood.
+<span style="font-size:16px; text-align: justify;">Climate change has become a trending topic and yet the ocean's role in the climate is far from being understood.
 I love the ocean since childhood, because I always feel the ocean brings me peace.
 Luckly I followed my interest and I become a physical oceanographer.
 My research mainly focuses on large-scale circulation in the Atlantic Ocean and its impact on global climate.
 I am particularly interested in understanding the variability of ocean circulation and how their changes impact regional to global climate system.
-Here are some of my research topics:
+Here are some of my research topics:</span>
 1. Atlantic Meridional Overturning Circulation (AMOC) ([My recent work](https://www.science.org/doi/10.1126/sciadv.abc7836))
 2. Subtropic Cell (STC)
 3. Watermass property change